ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning: Related Works

 \begin{section}{MLLM-based Active Perception: Definition and Analysis}

-In this section, we provide a formal definition of active perception tasks based on multi-modal large language models (MLLMs) (see Figure \ref{fig:ao3} for our framework.)
+In this section, we provide a formal definition of active perception tasks based on multi-modal large language models (MLLMs) (see Figure \ref{fig:ao3} for our framework and more analysis in Appendix \ref{sec:mlmmdiscussion}).

 \paragraph{Modular View of Active Perception.} Consider an embodied agent that receives a human instruction $\mathcal{I}$ and is required to perform a complex physical-world task.
 At each time step $t$, the agent state is defined as $s_t = (s_t^{\text{env}}, s_t^{\text{cam}})$, where $s_t^{\text{env}}$ describes the environment (e.g., objects and their properties), and $s_t^{\text{cam}}$ denotes the sensor's pose and viewpoint.
-A deterministic observation function $g$ maps the current system state to a visual observation:

-where $\epsilon_t$ is a stochastic noise term.\footnote{In this paper, we focus on the deterministic mapping $g(s_t)$ and do not explicitly model observation noise.} The action space is similarly factorized as $a_t = (a_t^{\text{env}}, a_t^{\text{cam}}) \in \mathcal{A}$, where $a_t^{\text{env}}$ denotes the task-oriented interaction action (e.g., grasping, pointing), and $a_t^{\text{cam}}$ controls the sensing parameters (e.g., moving or rotating the camera).
+A deterministic observation function $g$ maps the current system state to a visual observation: $o_t = g(s_t) + \epsilon_t$ where $\epsilon_t$ is a stochastic noise term.
+The action space is similarly factorized as $a_t = (a_t^{\text{env}}, a_t^{\text{cam}}) \in \mathcal{A}$, where $a_t^{\text{env}}$ denotes the task-oriented interaction action (e.g., grasping, pointing), and $a_t^{\text{cam}}$ controls the sensing parameters (e.g., moving or rotating the camera).
 In order to effectively interact with the environment, the agent must continuously adjust its visual perspective based on current observations to acquire more informative inputs that guide subsequent actions.
 Active perception can thus be modeled as a coordination between two modules:

 \begin{itemize}[leftmargin=*] \item \textbf{Task Model} $\mathcal{M}_A$: decides how to act on the environment to accomplish external tasks.
 It takes the current observation $o_t$ and the task instruction $\mathcal{I}$ as input, and outputs a task-level action: